Mercury13/curl4delphi/readme.md

 ### EasyHttp\ProgressBar

-A simple GUI file downloader.
+A GUI file downloader.
+This example is rather complex because of multithreading and @Content-Disposition@.

 Inter-thread communication, transfer function, quick-and-dirty header parsing.